pirakd/gene_name_translator/README.md

 -- Default supported formats: 'symbol', 'entrez_id', 'uniprot', 'ensemble_gene_id'

--- Aliases and obsolete names of 'symbol' are can queired and found

 ### Further Use
 -- Additional query types can be added by calling: